Alek Wek: Modelling

 Alek has modelled for many notable fashion houses.
 She has appeared on the cover of American, French, German and South African Elle as well as i-D, Cosmopolitan, Glamour, Forbes Magazine Africa and Ebony.
 She has also been featured in editorials in American and British Vogue.
 In 2002 she made her acting debut in The Four Feathers as Sudanese princess Aquol.
 Herb Ritts photographed her for a 1999 calendar in a Joanne Gair body painting that was a highlight of Gair's first retrospective.

-In September 2015, Alek walked for Marc Jacobs at Spring/Summer 2016 New York Fashion Week, later appearing in the label's Spring Summer 2016 campaign.
+In September 2015 Alek walked for Marc Jacobs at Spring/Summer 2016 New York Fashion Week, later appearing in the label's Spring Summer 2016 campaign.
 In May 2016, she modelled for four special edition covers of Brazilian Elle.

 Image

 Dark-skinned models were rare, if not unheard of, in the high fashion industry.
 As a result, Alek's mainstream success was celebrated by black women all over the world.
 Oprah Winfrey commented that "if Alek had been on the cover of a magazine when I was growing up, I would have had a different concept of who I was."
-In a speech on beauty and self-perception, Kenyan actress Lupita Nyong'o stated that she had been a self-conscious, insecure teenager before seeing Alek in the spotlight: "When I saw Alek, I inadvertently saw a reflection of myself that I could not deny.
+In a speech on beauty and self-perception, Kenyan-Mexican actress Lupita Nyong'o stated that she had been a self-conscious, insecure teenager before seeing Alek in the spotlight: "When I saw Alek, I inadvertently saw a reflection of myself that I could not deny.
 Now, I had a spring in my step because I felt more seen, more appreciated by the far-away gatekeepers of beauty".